Industry News

 Centralising marketing content helps improve project visibility and avoid fragmentation.

-This makes collaboration easier and allows different types of marketing campaigns to be managed more effectively.
+This facilitates collaboration and makes it easier to manage the different types of marketing campaigns.
 Teams can share information more easily and work from a common base.

 Track performance